When is the next race?

 We want disabled athletes to have a safe and enjoyable race.
 If you have a disability please contact Andy so we can understand your needs.

-There are some speed bumps on the course.
+There are some cobbles, speed bumps and hills on the course.

 If an athlete needs a carer or guide to accompany them during the race, the carer is entitled to a free place in the race.
 To apply for this, or if you have any questions about the suitability of the route, contact Andy.